ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 The first term in the equation can be thought of as the training error and the second term can be thought of as the penalty to adjust for the optimism.
 The goal is to minimize AIC.
 These measures/metrics hence require a model that can generate likelihoods, thereby needing a leap of faith that the specific equation used is theoretically suitable to the problem and associated data.

 # Holdout Set

+By holding out a test dataset from the beginning, we can directly measure how well the model will predict for new data.

+A common mistake is to create a holdout set, train a model, test it on the holdout set, and then adjust the model in an iterative process.
+If the holdout set is repeatedly used to test a model during development, the holdout set becomes contaminated.
+It has been used as part of the model selection process and no longer yields unbiased estimates of the (true) prediction error.
+Given enough data, this metric is highly accurate, it is furthermore conceptually simple and easy to implement.
+It has a potential conservative bias, it’s useful in practice nonetheless compared to overly optimistic predictions.

 # K-fold CV